Creating 4000 Subnets from a /8 Prefix

 To create subnets we must borrow bits from the host portion of the IP address from left to right with the first available host bit, we will borrow a single bit at a time until we reach the number of bits necessary to create 4000 subnets.
 We need to borrow 12 bits to create 4096 subnets.
 So, for borrowing 12 bits, we need 8 bits in the second octet and 4 extra bits from the third octet to borrow.

-The resulting subnet mask for all sub-network convert from (255.0.0.0 – 11111111.00000000.00000000.00000000) to (255.255.240.0 – 11111111.11111111.11110000.00000000) or a /20 prefix.
+The resulting subnet mask for all sub-network converts from (255.0.0.0 – 11111111.00000000.00000000.
+00000000) to (255.255.240.0 – 11111111.11111111.11110000.
+00000000) or a /20 prefix.

-The network address of /8 network is 115.0.0.0/8 and the broadcast address is 255.0.0.0 (11111111.00000000.00000000.00000000).
-The resulting subnets of borrowing 12 bits creating subnets from 115.00000000.000000000.000000000 /20 to 10.11111111.11110000.000000000 /20 (115.0.0.0/20 to 115.255.240.0/20.
-Each sub-network containing 2096 hosts.
-The Sub-network are starting from 0 to 4095 (4096 sub-networks).
-So how we can find the address range of any sub-network.?
+The network address of the/8 network is 115.0.0.0/8, and the broadcast address is 255.0.0.0 (11111111.00000000.00000000.
+00000000).
+The resulting subnets of borrowing 12 bits create subnets from 115.00000000.000000000.
+000000000/20 to 10.11111111.11110000.000000000/20 (115.0.0.0/20 to 115.255.240.0/20).
+Each subnetwork contains 2096 hosts.
+The Sub-networks start at 0 and continue to 4095 (4096 sub-networks).
+So, how can we find the address range of any subnetwork?

 - Convert the network number into binary.